The Oahu Society for the Prevention of Cruelty to Animals

 Proceeds from our clinic services go to the care and treatment of rescued animals at the shelter.

 Oahu SPCA rescues and provides vital veterinary services to more than 11,000 companion animals and families state-wide annually.
-The Oahu SPCA was founded based on a no kill philosophy and is dedicated to humanly reducing the population of companion animals.
+The Oahu SPCA was founded based on a no kill philosophy and is dedicated to humanely reducing the population of companion animals.
 This is key to the development of a more responsible community.

 Together we can save the lives of thousands of animals every year and improve the lives of people throughout Hawaii every day.